uber-archive/cpustat/README.md

 [![Join the chat at https://gitter.im/uber-common/cpustat](https://badges.gitter.im/uber-common/cpustat.svg)](https://gitter.im/uber-common/cpustat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Cpustat is a tool for Linux systems to measure performance.
-You can think of it like a fancy sort of "top" that does different things.
+`cpustat` is a tool for Linux systems to measure performance.
+You can think of it like a fancy sort of `top` that does different things.
 This project is motived by Brendan Gregg's [USE Method](http://www.brendangregg.com/usemethod.html) and tries to expose CPU utilization and saturation in a helpful way.

 Most performance tools average CPU usage over a few seconds or even a minute.
-This can create the illusion of excess capacity because brief spikes in resource usage are blended in with less busy periods.
-Cpustat takes higher frequency samples of every process running on the machine and then summarizes these samples at a lower frequency.
-For example, it can measure every process every 200ms and summarize these samples every 5 seconds, including min/max/average values for some metrics.
+This can create the illusion of excess capacity because brief spikes in resource usage are blended in with less busy periods. `cpustat` takes higher frequency samples of every process running on the machine and then summarizes these samples at a lower frequency.
+For example, it can measure every process every 200ms and summarize these samples every 5 seconds, including min/average/max values for some metrics.

-There are two ways of displaying this data, a pure text list of the summary interval and a colorful scrolling dashboard of each sample.
+There are two ways of displaying this data: a pure text list of the summary interval and a colorful scrolling dashboard of each sample.

 Here are examples of both modes observing the same workload: